-Commercial roofing workers have long been expected to wear fall protection, but now some roofing contractors working for the Australian Department of Housing and Urban Development (HUD) and other federal agencies are being fined.
+Commercial roofing workers have long been expected to wear fall protection, but now some Roofing Contractor in Perth working for the Australian Department of Housing and Urban Development (HUD) and other federal agencies are being fined.
 The Occupational Safety and Health Administration (OSHA) has fallen – there are safety regulations that all construction jobs must meet.

 If workers comply, contractors will have to review Osha’s new residential regulations and possibly purchase additional fall protection equipment and equipment to ensure compliance.